 - a) Attorneys may earn self-study credits for participation in legal activities in accordance with Rule 18-204(C) NMRA. - b) To receive self-study credit for legal activities, attorneys must perform the legal activity through a MCLE-accredited legal organization and receive a Certificate of Completion from that organization. - c) A MCLE-accredited legal organization is one that has applied to the Board of Bar Commissioners (BBC) and received approval to award a specific number of self-study credits for a specific amount of attorney participation in a specified legal activity.
 This type of MCLE credit is not generally awarded on a one-for-one CLE credit per hour ratio.
-Rather a specific number of CLE credits is awarded for a specific unit of work (e.g., one CLE credit per case investigation completed, etc.). - d) Legal activities that may qualify for credit are defined by the Rule as including "serving on MCLE-accredited boards, committees, and commissions that perform legal work such as drafting rules, investigating cases, or participating in hearings; or performing pro bono legal services through a MCLE-accredited legal service provider." - e) Organizations interested in obtaining MCLE-accredited status must submit to MCLE staff (at MCLE@sbnm.org) a brief written description of the type of work performed by the organization, the legal activity to be performed for CLE credit, the specific unit of work to be performed (e.g., participation in a hearing panel, pro bono case completed, etc.) and the specific number and type (general or ethics) of CLE credits to be awarded for the unit of work.
+Rather a specific number of CLE credits is awarded for a specific unit of work (e.g., one CLE credit per case investigation completed, etc.). - d) Legal activities that may qualify for credit are defined by the Rule as including "serving on MCLEaccredited boards, committees, and commissions that perform legal work such as drafting rules, investigating cases, or participating in hearings; or performing pro bono legal services through a MCLE-accredited legal service provider." - e) Organizations interested in obtaining MCLE-accredited status must submit to MCLE staff (at MCLE@sbnm.org) a brief written description of the type of work performed by the organization, the legal activity to be performed for CLE credit, the specific unit of work to be performed (e.g., participation in a hearing panel, pro bono case completed, etc.) and the specific number and type (general or ethics) of CLE credits to be awarded for the unit of work.
 The proposal should also include the name and contact information of a point of contact for the proposal.
-MCLE
+MCLE staff will review proposals and may contact the organization with questions or requests for additional information.

-- staff will review proposals and may contact the organization with questions or requests for additional information. - f) MCLE staff will submit proposals to the BBC for approval/denial and will contact the organization once a decision has been made. - g) If a proposal is approved, the organization will receive a Certificate of Completion template to be used to award CLE credit to participating attorneys.
-The participating attorney must submit the Certificate of Completion, along with the appropriate MCLE filing fee, to the State Bar MCLE program to receive MCLE credit. - h) No credit will be awarded under this rule unless the attorney submits a Certificate of Completion from an MCLE-accredited organization.
-Click here for a list of MCLE-accredited organizations. - i) All rules relating to self-study credits (number of credits that may be earned in a compliance year, number permitted to be carried forward, etc.) apply to the self-study credits earned in accordance with this procedure.
+- f) MCLE staff will submit proposals to the BBC for approval/denial and will contact the organization once a decision has been made. - g) If a proposal is approved, the organization will report and pay for all credits earned by volunteer attorneys for credit.
+Click here for a list of MCLE-accredited organizations. - h) All rules relating to self-study credits (number of credits that may be earned in a compliance year, number permitted to be carried forward, etc.) apply to the self-study credits earned in accordance with this procedure.